-As per definition of Work Break Down Structure – WBS is a top-down hierarchical structure.
+As per the definition of Work Break Down Structure – WBS is a top-down hierarchical structure.
 The project baseline program should follow this hierarchy.
 Lower level should provide more details and smaller elements of overall work.
 A detailed WBS is always handy to make a proper plan overall.

 Baseline project schedule should only have a one activity without a predecessor

-relationship and a one activity without a successor, that are first and the last activities respectively.
-There is an exception if there is any proper logic like if you have an activity for maintenance etc. There are four types of logic that is FS, SS, SF & FF but SF is very rarely used and mostly is not acceptable – see if there is a proper logic to use that – Better Avoid it!
+relationship and a one activity without a successor, that is first and the last activities respectively.
+There is an exception if there is any proper logic like if you have an activity for maintenance etc. There are four types of logic that are FS, SS, SF & FF but SF is very rarely used and mostly is not acceptable – see if there is a proper logic to use that – Better Avoid it!

 Leads and Lags Analysis

 Leads & lags are normally referring to opposite to each other bout this is still arguable.
 Let’s call lag aa positive & lead as a negative term.
-Both are time duration between relationship.
-For example if activity A & B have FS relationship it means activity B will start immediately once activity A is completed but if you want to start activity B after a few days like 4 days then you can put 4 days in lag but if you want to start activity B, 4 days before the activity A is finished then you can put a lead of four days that is -4.
+Both are time duration between a relationship.
+For example if activity A & B have a FS relationship it means activity B will start immediately once activity A is completed but if you want to start activity B after a few days like 4 days then you can put 4 days in lag but if you want to start activity B, 4 days before the activity A is finished then you can put a lead of four days that is -4.

 When reviewing bear in mind, ask the Contractor to avoid the usage of both of these while preparing Project Baseline.
 Lead is not acceptable in any case unless a proper reason is provided.

 There is also a thumb rule you can say that Lag should be less than the half of activity duration where it is being applied.
 For example, Activity A & B both have duration of 10 days then lag should be between 1-5 days, not 50 days etc. I have seen plans where Contractors are using such huge lags.

 Software like Primavera P6 does a very good job while reviewing this lags/leads by report customization.